Therapy & Nursing

 Speech, language and communication learning take place across the whole curriculum, and it is therefore an integral part of all classroom activities, as it is part of life at home.
 The Therapists therefore spend some of their time advising class staff, modelling sessions, providing resources and recommending appropriate strategies, as well as working directly with children.

 A 'total communication' approach is used at Oakleigh.
 This means that vocalisations, eye gaze, Makaton signs, spoken words and use of augmentative communication systems are modelled and accepted as forms of communication.
 Evidence shows that such methods support rather than hinder a child’s language development and give children a chance of communicating when they might otherwise not be able to.
 Alternatives might include Makaton signing, symbols, electronic communication aids, photographs and objects of reference.
-PECS (Picture Exchange Communication System) and communication books are used widely throughout the school where appropriate.
+PECS (Picture Exchange Communication System), communication books, core boards and PODD are used widely throughout the school where appropriate.
 Ensuring all children have a communication system is a key aim for Oakleigh School.

 The Therapists also: